MattMS/my-thoughts/on/describing_projects/README.md

 # Describing projects

-This describes some ways to gather information from clients about projects.
+Some suggestions on ways to gather the information from clients about projects.

-## Problems with feature requests
+## Question feature requests

 Clients may request features because they are unaware of alternatives.